AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-utilization/view-utilization-information.md

   </tr>
   <tr>
    <td scope="col"><strong>Planned Hours</strong> </td>
-   <td scope="col"> <p>The planned hours on the included projects that are associated with the assignments on each task and issue.
-You can view the total planned hours of all assignments on the project for the overall life of the included projects, or you can view total planned hours only for the specified date range (you can specify an individual week or month).
-The planned hours of projects are a total of the Planned Hours allocated to assignments on tasks and issues on the project. </p> <p>Tip: The planned hours from items that have a Duration of 0 are not taken into account. </p> <p>Planned Hours in the Utilization report take into consideration whether the Planned Hours have been re-allocated across the duration of a task or issue.
-When the user allocation for hours has been modified using the Workload Balancer, the data in the Utilization report can be affected if the dates selected in the Utilization report contain only a portion of a task or issue.
+   <td scope="col"> <p>The Planned Hours on the included projects that are associated with the assignments on each task and issue.
+You can view the total planned hours of all assignments on the project for the overall life of the included projects, or you can view total planned hours only for the specified date range (you can specify an individual week or month). </p> <p>Tip: The planned hours from items that have a Duration of 0 are not taken into account. </p> <p>Planned Hours in the Utilization report take into consideration whether the Planned Hours have been re-allocated across the duration of a task or issue. </p> <p>When the user daily allocation for hours has been modified using the Workload Balancer, the data in the Utilization report can be affected if the dates selected in the Utilization report contain only a portion of a task's or issue's Duration.
 For information about modifying allocations for users, see <a href="../../resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md" class="MCXref xref">Manage user allocations in the Workload Balancer</a> . </p> <p>Planned Hours appear on the Utilization report in any of the following rows:</p>
     <ul>
      <li> Planned Hours are summarized by job role and by individual user in the utilization report, as follows:<br><strong>Individual User:</strong> Planned Hours are summarized for each user in the utilization report.
 These Planned Hours are associated with the tasks and issues that the user is assigned to on the included projects.
 (You can expand the row of the corresponding job role to view a list of users with that job role.)<br><strong>Job Role:</strong> Planned Hours are summarized by job role in the utilization report of a single project.<br>Planned Hours appear in a particular job role as a result of any of the following scenarios: </li>
     </ul>